 We stayed at the campsite, but there are also lovely looking chalets right next to the river.
 There are great views from the campsite, and none of the sites seemed too close or crowded together, even when it’s busy.
 There are some naughty baboons, so make sure to leave your setup secure when away from the campsite.

-All accommodation in the park is at the rest camp, and has to be booked through KZN Wildlife.
+All nearby accommodation in the park is at the rest camp and has to be booked through KZN Wildlife.

 The campsite has space for 20 groups, each of up to 6 people.
-The ablutions facilities were clean, with hold and cold water.
+The ablutions facilities were clean, with both hot and cold water.
 There is no communal kitchen.

 If you don’t have your own tent, you can stay in an already set-up one, but you have to bring your own linen/sleeping bag.